alemalvarez/auto-scheduler/README.md

 5. Ability to save or export the generated schedules for future reference.

 ## Getting Started! 🎉
-To get started with the LLM-based Autoscheduler project, follow these steps:
+To see the LLM-based Autoscheduler project in action, follow these steps:
 1. Clone the repository: `git clone https://github.com/yourusername/llm-based-autoscheduler.git`
-2. Install the required dependencies.
+2. Install the required dependencies. `pip install -r dependencies.txt`
-3. Configure the necessary API keys and credentials for the LLM API and any other required services.
+3. Configure the necessary API keys and credentials for the OpenAI API. ([Tutorial](https://openai.com/blog/openai-api))
+4. Select the term in the the `scraper/scraper.py` code.
-4. Follow the prompts in the application to input your scheduling preferences and generate schedules using the LLM.
+4. Run the scraper `python3 scraper.py` to generate the file `schedules/{term}.json/`.
+5. Run the notebook `API/api_notebook.ipynb`.

 ## Contributing 🤝
 Contributions to the LLM-based Autoscheduler project are welcome!
 If you'd like to contribute, please follow these steps: